 IMPORTANT: Advanced Power Management (APM) should be installed to keep the system time updated when the computer enters suspend mode activated by the BIOS Power Management.
 For DOS environments, you need to add DEVICE=C:\DOS\POWER.EXE in you CONFIG.SYS.
 For Windows 3.x and Windows 95, you need to install Windows with the APM feature.
 A battery and power cord icon labeled "Power" will appear in the "Control Panel."
 Choose "Advanced" in the Power Management Field.

 Video Off Option (Susp, Stby->Off)

 This field determines when to activate the video off feature for monitor power management.
-The settings are Susp, Stby->Off, Suspend->Off, Always on, and All modes->off.
+The settings are All Modes->Off; Always On; Suspend->Off; and Susp, Stby->Off.